Yvonne Agazarian: Life

 Agazarian was born in London to a French mother and Armenian father, the youngest of six children.
-She attended a Jesuit boarding school, the Convent of the Sacred Heart in Roehampton, from the ages of 7-17.
-After the end of the Second World War, she moved to she moved to Canada to study english and philosophy, supporting herself through work as a nurse in a mental hospital, and as a cook in a logging camp.
+She attended a Jesuit boarding school, the Convent of the Sacred Heart in Roehampton, from the ages of 7–17.
+After the end of the Second World War, she moved to Canada to study English and philosophy, supporting herself through work as a nurse in a mental hospital, and as a cook in a logging camp.
 It was there she became pregnant with her first son, Jack.
 After separating with her Canadian husband, she returned first to England, then in 1960 moved to Philadelphia, in order to better support her son, who was born blind.

 While in Philadelphia, Agazarian completed a PhD in the field of group dynamics at Temple University, entitled A Theory of Verbal Behaviour and Information Transfer.
 It was at Temple where she first developed an interest in bridging the lack of common language between group dynamics and psychoanalysis.
 She qualified as a therapist at the Psychoanalytic Studies Institute in Philadelphia.

 In 1995, she founded the Systems-Centered Training and Research Institute, based in Philadelphia, which continues to develop systems-centered therapy, and with whom she worked until her death in 2017.